Efe-Aydemir/Efe-Aydemir/README.md

 ### Merhabaa 👋

-Merhaba Ben Efe.
-Konya'da yaşamaktayım.
-Python - JavaScript dillerini bilmekteyim/öğrenmekteyim.
+Hello, I'm Efe.
+I live in Konya.
+I know/learn Python - JavaScript languages.
-Öğrendiğim yaptığım ve geliştireceğim şeyleri buraya atmaktayım.Web Developer olmak istiyorum
+I'm posting the things I learned and will develop here.
+I want to be a Web Developer

-Hobiler:
+Hobbies:
-  - Bilgi veren kitaplar okumak
+   - Reading informative books
-  - Futbol Oynamak
+   - To play football
-  - Üzerinde durduğum dillerin kütühanelerini öğrenmek
+   - Learning the libraries of the languages I'm focusing on
-  - Müzik dinlemek
+   - Listen to music
-  - Elektronik ile uğraşmak
+   - Dealing with electronics